chatedepallas/chatdepallas/README.md

-# 👋 Hello, everyone!
+# Hello, everyone!

-**My name is Marina aka chatdepallas** (because I love the Pallas's cats or `les chats de Pallas` in French 🐾)

-### I ('m):
+### My name is Marina, I'm:
-- 👩‍🎓 graduated from Saint Petersburg State University;
+- graduated from Saint Petersburg State University;
-- 🎭 currently working in culture;
-- 📊 adore analyzing and visualizing data;
+- in love with analyzing and visualizing data;
-- 🎹✈️ interested in music and aviation;
+- interested in diplomacy, music and aviation;

 ### My languages and tools